 Every car’s average distance covered for a battery pack charge varies.
 To protect the batteries from deterioration, the manufacturers never let the battery go completely flat.
 So at times, the distance covered is shorter for a fully charged battery - quite opposite to manufacturer’s claims.
 US Environmental Protection Agency has given us an estimated range per kilowatt-hour of battery storage for different cars:

 How much charging can be lost?

 Most of the losses occur when AC power is being converted to DC power.
 Note that charging with the help of a home charger is an excellent option since it provides you an estimated efficiency of about 90%.

 To prove that home chargers are a good option for charging your cars instead of standard power points, let’s refer to a study done in 2014.
 The study suggested that an ordinary Nissan is 84% efficient when charged with a powerpoint and about 86% efficient when charged with a home charger.
 That’s a pretty convincing statistic.

-Let’s assume that if you’ve bought a car which promises to take you 7 Kilometers per Kilowatt hour for a battery pack charge, you should keep a realistic estimate of about 6.3 Kilometers per kilowatt hours of electricity.
+Let’s assume that if you’ve bought a car which promises to take you 7 miles per Kilowatt hour for a battery pack charge, you should keep a realistic estimate of about 6.3 miles per kilowatt hours of electricity.

 We hope that the article was resourceful enough for you to answer all of your questions.
 We wish you all the best for your investment in the electric cars and the right mediums for charging as well.